RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Methodology

-Where $(\mathbf{x}, \mathbf{c})$ represent pairs of data and their corresponding conditioning factors, $t\sim\mathcal{U}([0,1]), \mathbf{\epsilon\sim\mathcal{N}(\mathbf{0},\mathbf{I})}$, and $\alpha_t, \sigma_t, w_t$ are functions that impact the quality of the sample. $\hat{\mathbf{x}}_\theta$ is trained in a manner that aims to remove noise from $\mathbf{z}_t \coloneqq \alpha_t\mathbf{x}+\sigma_t\epsilon$ and produce $\mathbf{x}$, utilizing a squared error loss function that is weighted to prioritize specific values of $t$.\\ The utilization of classifier guidance \cite{dhariwal2021diffusion} is a method employed to enhance the quality of samples and decrease variability in conditional diffusion models.
+The utilization of classifier guidance \cite{dhariwal2021diffusion} is a method employed to enhance the quality of samples and decrease variability in conditional diffusion models.
 This is achieved by including gradients derived from a pre-trained model, namely $p(c|z_t)$, during the sampling process.
 The utilization of classifier-free guidance \cite{ho2022classifier} approach presents an alternate methodology that circumvents the reliance on a pre-trained model.
 Instead, it involves the simultaneous training of a solitary diffusion model on both conditional and unconditional objectives.
 This is achieved by randomly deleting a specific parameter, denoted as $c$ during the training process, typically with a chance of 10\%.
 The process of sampling is carried out with the adjusted x-prediction technique: